yxqd/luban/docs/philosophy.rst

 Type system
 -----------
-Luban has a very limited type system.
+Luban chooses to have only a very limited type system, consistent with its minimalist philosophy.

 * primitive types: bool, str, int, float
 * containers